 - Budget.
 When looking to live off-campus, many students do not consider the entire costs associated with renting a property.
-There are deposits, rent, utilities, cable, internet, phone, food, transportation, furnishings, cleaning supplies, renter’s insurance and trash, to mention a few of the costs.
+There are deposits, monthly rent, utilities, cable, internet, phone, food, transportation, furnishings, cleaning supplies, renter’s insurance, and trash, to mention a few of the costs.
 These items need to be included in your budget.
 Before you look at housing options, you need to create a realistic budget that you are able to afford.

 - Roommates.
-Are you looking for a place to share with one or more roommates or would you prefer to live alone?
+Are you looking for a place to share with one or more roommates, or would you prefer to live alone?
 Do you already know who you are going to live with?
 Have you set up expectations of who will be responsible for what in the rental?
-Roommates can be a great way to supplement some of the costs associated with living off campus, but it is important to consider your compatibility with potential roommates.
+Roommates can be a great way to supplement some of the costs associated with living off-campus, but it is important to consider your compatibility with potential roommates.

-Renter’s insurance.
+Renter’s Insurance.
 MSU suggests that all students purchase renter’s insurance to protect their valuables in case of a disaster.
-This service is not provided by landlords and many landlords require tenants to purchase renter’s insurance.
+This service is not provided by landlords, and many landlords require tenants to purchase renter’s insurance.